Inhalant Addiction Treatment

 National surveys indicate that nearly 21.7 million Americans aged 12 and older have used inhalants at least once in their lives…and 13.1 percent of 8th-graders have used inhalants.
 Inhalants can disrupt heart rhythms and cause death from cardiac arrest, or lower oxygen levels enough to cause suffocation.
 Regular abuse of these substances can result in serious harm to vital organs, including the brain, heart, kidneys, and liver.
 (NIDA)

 If you or someone you care about is abusing inhalant drugs, it is imperative that they get professional treatment for inhalant addiction.
 The Long Island treatment programs that are available customize the most modern methods that include evidence-based forms of therapy and Long Island inhalant addiction treatment to help a person who is addicted to inhalants.
-The centers we support offer programs for young adults, men, and women.
-To learn how to get yourself or your family member admitted today, speak with one of our addiction treatment specialists.
+These addiction centers offer programs for young adults, men, and women.
+To learn how to get help for yourself or your family member today, speak with one of our addiction treatment specialists.

 Addiction Resources for Long Island NY